dzotsee21/block-blaster-solver/README.md

 # Block Blast Solver Program

 This is a **simple Block Blast solver program**.
-While it performs well in most scenarios, it may make suboptimal moves in highly complex games.
-Use it to explore strategies or automate gameplay with a straightforward yet effective approach.
+While it performs well in most scenarios, it may make not so good moves in highly complex games.

 ## Running the Program